Break out the hairspray, this week we're talking about an idiom featured in not one, but two hair metal anthems: same old song and dance.

 There are several theories as to the origin of the phrase same old, same old.
 One theory is that it comes from pidgin English spoken in either post-World War II Japan or Korea during the Korean War.
 The phrase is alleged to have been same-o, same-o, indicating that something should remain unchanged.

 You’re reading Learned, a weekly newsletter about words and language, written by me, Joel Neff.
 If you like what you see, please consider subscribing:

-Next time: Grave dancing.
+Next time: Keep on keepin’ on.
 That's it.
 Stay strong, stay curious.
 Learn something.